 Donors have infused more than $500,000 into the Red and White Scholarship Fund in recent years, so when COVID-19 began affecting current students and their families, the University was prepared to help.

 More than 7,000 students requested assistance from the Office of Financial Aid who used federal funds made available from the CARES Act as well as the Red and White Scholarship Fund to help Redbirds in need.

-The University awarded over $500,000 from the Red and White Scholarship Fund to students during the Spring 2020 semester.
+The University awarded nearly $500,000 from the Red and White Scholarship Fund to students during the Spring 2020 semester.
 As calls for help increased, University Advancement created the COVID-19 Redbirds Response Fund and sought donations from the Redbird community for students affected specifically by the pandemic.